Pur3-MAlice/seasonality/README.md

 * I also passed the code through a jshint and PEP8 with no issues.

 #### ***Lighthouse Score***
-* I passed the website through Google's Lighthouse to test accesibility and performance
+* I passed the website through Google's Lighthouse to test accessibility and performance

 ![Lighthouse Score](/documents/lighthouse-scores.png)